-Request your official test scores be sent to the Office of Admissions, Records and Registration.
+Request your official test scores be sent to the Office of the Registrar.
 These are typically handled through your high school counseling office or through the testing service where the exam was administered.

 • How do I submit my high school transcript?

-After you graduate remember to request your official final high school transcript be sent to the Office of Admissions, Records and Registration.
+After you graduate remember to request your official final high school transcript be sent to the Office of Admissions.
 This is typically handled through your high school counseling office.

 • How do I submit my MMR shot records?

-Make sure your MMR shot record is on file with the Office of Admissions, Records and Registration.
+Make sure your MMR shot record is on file with the Office of the Registrar.
 These are typically submitted by your high school.

 • How do I check the status of my application?

 At any time you can go online and check your admission status!
 To check your application status, you need to visit the online web application that you used to apply.
 Once there, you will be given the prompt to log in and enter a PIN.
 Use the login and PIN you created when completing your application online.
-If you cannot remember your PIN, please contact the Office of Admissions, Records and Registration at (870) 972-2031.
+If you cannot remember your PIN, please contact the Office of Admissions.

 • How do I make sure that A-State will count my college hours earned in high school through concurrent credit?

-If you took concurrent classes remember to request an official college transcript be sent to the Office of Admissions, Records and Registration from the hosting college.
+If you took concurrent classes remember to request an official college transcript be sent to the Office of the Registrar from the hosting college.

 • How do I apply for housing at A-State?